insight-icon/insight-icon-contributions/status-updates/201909-status-update.md

 ### Full-time Hire - [Rob Cannon](https://www.linkedin.com/in/rob-cannon-21571317/)

 Insight is excited to announce they have hired me, Rob Cannon, as an infrastructure architect & developer in residence.
-In this role, I will be integrating the work from our fellow program into a unified reference architecture and package it up for distribution to the community.
+In this role, I am 100% focused on ICON where I will be integrating the work from our fellow program into a unified reference architecture and package it up for distribution to the community.
 Super excited to join the team and devote my time to ICON projects.

 ## Technical

 The main value Insight brings to the ICON ecosystem is contributing high quality code where the pure volume of contributions speaks for itself.
-Our work focuses on automating the deployment of the necessary infrastructure to run both P-Reps and Citizen nodes which will evolve into a broader DApps focussed suite of reference architectures.
-We hope that with our work, application developers can go from ideation to production with minimal effort on setting up the required infrastructure.
-Here are some of the categories of tooling we are building.
+Our work is currently focused on automating the deployment of the necessary infrastructure to run both P-Reps and Citizen nodes in production and orchestrated testing environments.
+This work, while key to running secure P-Rep nodes, will lay the foundation for our other core strengths of post-attack forensics (i.e. double signing protection) and DApp reference architectures.

+Here is a brief highlight of some of our work or check it out at [github.com/insight-infrastructure](github.com/insight-infrastructure).
+- 10k lines of Infrastructure as code
+- 25 IaC repositories automated using tools such as Terraform, Ansible, and Packer
+- 3 supported network topologies for different levels of node operation

 ### One-Click Deployments

 In order to distribute our deployments to others, we build so called, "one-click" deployments which really translate to single scripts that deploy the whole infrastructure.
 These scripts fire off modular sets of infrastructure as code that we can easily reconfigure to support a variety of network topologies.
-We have the first one

-### Modular Reference Architectures
+Check out first alpha out at [this link]().
+It uses Terraform and Ansible to deploy a P-Rep and Citizen node.
+We're making some big changes this month and should be promoting it more in a couple weeks as we do a large code integration.

-## Upcoming
+## Summary

--
+That wraps up our monthly update.
+Stay tuned for next month's update that will focus on how we integrated the work from our fellows into a unified architecture where we will give more details on the specific features that our deployment offers and guides on how to run it.
+We are hoping to on-board several teams with our architecture over the coming month.